powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

     In addition of a supported architecture, there is some pre-requisites:

     - Using a Linux distribution exposing the [`perf`](https://perf.wiki.kernel.org/index.php/Main_Page) api
-    - Using Cgroup version 1 when using version 1.2 or older.
+    - Using cgroup version 1 when using version `1.2` or older.
 See [this section](../cgroup/cgroup_v1_activation.md) about its configuration
+    - Using an AMD Zen 1 processor requires version `1.4` or older.
     - Deploying on a physical server as the HWPC Sensor must have access to the real CPU register